Port Dickson Beach and Other Things To Do

 Port Dickson beach

-I arrived in the afternoon, and went to check out the beach after checking in.
-The sand is soft beneath your feet, an even strip stretching end to end.
+I arrived in the afternoon, and went to check out the beach after checking into my hotel.
+The sand is soft beneath your feet, an even strip of beach stretching end to end.
 There were quite a few people enjoying the evening there, families and friends just walking or playing about.
 Even swimming.

 I’m a tad sceptical about swimming in Port Dickson.
 Not that I’m squeamish or anything.
 It’s just that the beach receives the water discharge of the town, at least.
 And perhaps other surface flows.
 Damn sure the refinery discharges to the shore somewhere nearby too.
 I’m not entirely sure how far offshore the various outfalls go, but if it’s an old outfall it may not go very far.